-Selection Criteria Limited / No Evidence 0-1 Weak Evidence 2 Moderate Evidence 3 Good Evidence 4 Strong Evidence 5 1.
-The leadership and administrative roles at the school are well-defined, and comprehensively cover the broad set of responsibilities required of charter school leadership.
-Presents a complete organizational and management plan (including the administrative and contractual roles and responsibilities) for the school that includes clear division of roles and management responsibilities (including role of Educational Management, Charter Management Organization or Education Service Providers if applicable).
+Selection Criteria Limited / No Weak Moderate Evidence 3 Good Strong Evidence 0-1 Evidence 2 Evidence 3 Leadership and administrative roles are well-defined, and comprehensively cover responsibilities required of charter school leadership.
+Presents complete organizational and management plan (including the administrative and contractual roles and responsibilities) for the school that includes clear division of roles and management responsibilities (including role of Charter Management Organization, if applicable).
 Articulates a process that will be used by the board to evaluate the performance of the school leadership including identification of appropriate protocol for addressing performance concerns.
 Demonstrates how the school has designed its leadership team to ensure sufficient expertise to manage charter school-specific compliance, operations, finance, and legal matters.
+2. The school demonstrates sufficient leadership and governance capability to implement and sustain the growth proposed in this application.

-2. The school demonstrates sufficient leadership and governance capability to implement and sustain the new school or expansion project(s) outlined in this application.
-The school has sufficiently identified any material operational challenges / key risk factors and has demonstrated process to identify and mitigate key risk factors.
-The school's leadership team demonstrates the ability to operate soundly, strategically and in ways that staff and stakeholders can understand and follow (e.g. demonstrated through previous successful expansions, mitigation of existential risk). • School has identified a school leader for the new / expansion /replication school and provided complete bio as part of application OR School has not identified a leader but has a robust recruitment plan, clearly articulating the profile (qualifications, skill set) Total score possible: 10 points Applicant so core in sec tion 2: /10 Deviewer Comments - Ochaclica develeis es s Managara Reviewer Comments - School Lea uersnip and wanagem ient:
+The school has adequately identified any material operational challenges / key risk factors and has demonstrated process to identify and mitigate key risks.The school's leadership team demonstrates the ability to operate soundly, strategically, and in ways that staff and stakeholders can understand and follow (e.g. demonstrated through previous successful expansions, mitigation of existential risk).
+School has identified a school leader for the new / expansion /replication school and provided complete bio as part of application OR School has not identified a leader but has a robust recruitment plan, clearly articulating the profile (qualifications, skill set) Total score possible: 10 points Applicant so core in secti ion 2: /10 Reviewer Comments - School Lead ership and Managemo ent:

 Section 3 - Student Demand and Community / Local / Family Support: School must demonstrate that a Community Needs Analysis has been completed in planning for the new school / expansion / replication.
-Must demonstrate presence of community demand, and that the proposed new school / expansion / replication school is in tune with community needs and priorities and how management intends to engage with parents / families / community to enhance access and equity for at-risk populations..
+Must demonstrate presence of community demand, and that the proposed new school / expansion / replication school is in tune with community needs and priorities and how management intends to engage with parents / families / community to enhance access and equity for at-risk populations.

-Selection Criteria Limited / No Evidence 0-1 Weak Evidence 2 Moderate Evidence 3 Good Evidence 4 Strong Evidence 5 School vision and design communicates high standards for student success Applicant articulates how school will positively impact school and community stakeholders (describes community need / demand for school and the educational model, e.g. by including information on waitlists for proposed / existing charter schools) Describes specialized focus clearly and provides data to justify the key instructional and curriculum design elements (e.g. by providing data e.g. waitlists / community surveys, showing family interest in specialized instructional approaches proposed to be implemented at the charter school) 2.
-Enrollment forecast is well articulated, clear data, rationale for enrollment growth (includes grades and ages of students to be served, clear picture of community demand for school) Analysis of the proposed school's projected student demographics and a
+Selection Criteria Limited / No Evidence 0-1 Weak Evidence 2 Moderate Evidence 3 Good Evidence 4 Strong Evidence { 1.
+School vision and design communicates high standards for student success Applicant articulates how school will positively impact school and community stakeholders (describes community need / demand for school and the educational model, e.g. by including information on waitlists for proposed / existing charter schools) Describes specialized focus clearly and provides data to justify the key instructional and curriculum design elements (e.g. by providing data e.g. waitlists / community surveys, showing family interest in specialized instructional approaches proposed to be implemented at the charter school) 2.
+Enrollment forecast is well articulated, with clear assumptions and rationale for enrollment growth (includes grades and ages of students to be served, clear picture of community demand for school) Analysis of student demographics for the proposed growth and